spiritofjon/beautifulhugo/README.md

-# Beautiful Hugo - Modified by spiritofjon
+# Modified by spiritofjon
-This theme has been personalized mostly in color scheme but also in some functional ways.
+This theme has been personalized to my personal tastes.
 I highly recommend getting the original upstream version instead of using this custom version.

+* * *
+* * *

+# Beautiful Hugo

 * * *

 ![Beautiful Hugo Theme Screenshot](https://github.com/halogenica/beautifulhugo/blob/master/images/screenshot.png)

 ## Live demo